 ExactMetrics connects to your website using the latest Google Analytics tracking code.
 It offers in-depth reports for you to analyze the performance of each post or page on your website.

 You’ll have access to real-time reports that show visits to your website, acquisition channels, and traffic sources.
 With this plugin, you can use custom dimensions to track authors, publication year, categories, and user engagement.
 Plus, you can set permissions based on user roles to control who sees specific reports on your team.

 Yoast SEO is a little different from the other plugins.
-While it doesn’t allow you to check your traffic from your WordPress dashboard, the tool does help you optimize your website to improve your organic search traffic.
+While it doesn’t allow you to check your traffic from your WordPress dashboard, the tool does help you optimize your website for SEO.
 It analyzes the readability of your content and gives you complete control of WordPress breadcrumbs.

-Visitors Traffic Real-Time Statistics is another useful WordPress plugin to track traffic from your WordPress dashboard.
-You’ll get in-depth reports of visitors’ behavior including the types of browsers and operating systems they use to visit your website.
-You also can analyze search queries and redirects from popular search engines, like Google, Bing, and DuckDuckGo.
+Visitor Traffic Real Time Statistics is another useful WordPress plugin to track traffic from your WordPress dashboard.
+You’ll get in-depth reports of visitors’ behaviors, including the types of browsers and operating systems they use to visit your website.
+You also can analyze search queries and redirects from popular search engines like Google, Bing, and DuckDuckGo.

-Upgrading to the Pro version gives you access to more features.
-You can see how many people are viewing your website in real-time, view an interactive Google map of visitors’ locations, and analyze a time graph to view the daily visitors per hour.
+Upgrading to the Pro version of the plugin gives you access to even more features: You can see how many people are viewing your website in real-time, view an interactive Google map of visitors’ locations, and analyze a time graph to view the daily visitors per hour.

 WP Statistics lets you securely analyze your traffic data.
 Rather than sending the data from one application to another, the plugin records the information in your server.
 You can examine visitor data records, including the referring site, browser, and search engine.
 Preset dashboards provide the top 10 countries with the most visitors and the top 10 most-visited pages.